PDAL/PDAL/doc/tutorial/overview.rst

     not be added to the layout of a pipeline’s point layout except in this method.

+4) void prepared(PointTableRef)

+    Called after dimensions are added.
+It can be used to verify state and raise exceptions before stage execution.

 Stage Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After all stages are prepared, processing continues with the execution of each
-stage.
-Each stage will be executed only after all stages preceding it in a
+stage by calling execute().
+Each stage will be executed only after all stages
-pipeline have been executed.
-A stage is executed by invoking the following
+preceding it in a pipeline have been executed.
+A stage is executed by
-private virtual methods.
-It is important to note that ready() and done() are
+invoking the following private virtual methods.
+It is important to note
-called only once for each stage while run() is called once for each point view
+that ready() and done() are called only once for each stage while run()
-to be processed by the stage.
+is called once for each point view to be processed by the stage.

 1) void ready(PointTablePtr table)